Sweet Protection Switcher MIPS Review

 Goggle Compatibility

-Working well with all the goggles we tested, the Switcher MIPS can definitely play nice with others.
+Working well with all the goggles we tested, the Switcher MIPS can play nice with others.
 Goggles tested included Scott, Smith, and Abom.
 The rubber goggle strap fits tightly around the ventilation dial to securely lock your goggles in place.

-While testing the ability to take off the goggle strap with gloves on, we found it very difficult to locate the very small tab and undo the strap.
+While testing the ability to take off the goggle strap with gloves on, we found it very difficult to locate the tiny tab and undo the strap.
 For this helmet, instead of messing with the adjustment, it is best to set it and forget it until the end of the day.

 Style